sparrow217/CSCI4900001-github-repot/README.md

 The Django web framework is used in the project to leverage quick development and the third party packages available.

-Python requirements are kept in the requirements.txt file, and is generated using `pip freeze > requirements.txt`.
+Python requirements are kept in the requirements.txt file, and this file is generated using `pip freeze > requirements.txt`.

-Python 3.5 is recommended for this setup.
+Python 3.5 is recommended for this project.
 It can be downloaded and installed at [python.org](python.org).

 ###Development Environment
-A Unix dev environment is recommend because the setup instructions provided are known to work in these environments using a bash terminal.
+A Unix dev environment is recommended because the setup instructions provided are known to work in these environments using a bash terminal.
 The instructions may work in a Windows bash terminal but have not been tested.
 Sqlite3 is used as a lightwieght DBMS for development, and will need to be installed.

 ###Production Environment
 A Linux production environment is recommmended, and Ubuntu version 12 and greater is prefered.
 A database will be needed and configuration for the database will need to be provided.
 Postegres is the preferred DBMS.